 There are times when parents desire or need to relocate to another region, state or even country.
 If there is a geographic restriction in place under a decree or prior orders, that geographic restriction will need to be lifted in order for the parent and child to relocate.
-These are difficult cases.
+These are difficult and fact-intensive cases.

 The court will examine all relevant factors in deciding whether to allow the relocation, including the reason for the move, the effect of the move on the child and how it will affect the relationship with the noncustodial parent.